-Everyone has those games where they’re struggling or things just don’t seem to be going right.
-You’re just not at your best and in a bit of a funky.
+Everyone has those soccer games where they’re struggling or things just don’t seem to be going right.
+You’re just not at your best and in a bit of a funk.
 How do you get out of that and get into the game?
+How do you build up your confidence and play the way that you’re capable of playing?

 1. Ask for the ball all the time.
 Put yourself in a position to receive the ball.
 Show that you want the ball and are there to help your team.
 This keeps you in the game and on your toes.